-So you have been served with a Telephone Consumer Protection Act (“TCPA”) Class action.
+So you have been served with a Telephone Consumer Protection Act (“TCPA”) class action lawsuit.
 The immediate questions invariably come to mind: What is the TCPA?
 What did I do wrong?
 How do I make this TCPA lawsuit go away without destroying my business and/or consuming the next two years of my life?

 Background on the TCPA